 3. Game Localization Testers

 If you have a passion for video games, this might be the perfect side gig for you.
-Video game companies are often on the hunt for native speakers of a variety of different languages, to translate and test video games in their native language in the fast-growing field of game localization.
+Video game companies are often on the hunt for native speakers of a variety of different languages, to translate and test video games in the fast-growing field of game localization.
+If that doesn’t float your boat, but you still want to work in the gaming sector, consider working as a game player support staff.
 Many of these positions can also be held remotely, as long as you have a computer and an internet connection.
 Another of the job requirements?
 “Extensive experience playing video games.”
 Check!

 Potential earnings: ¥1200 per hour